httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 #### Serializing Parameters {#ser-params}

-Given an ordered dictionary as input_parameters (each member having a param-name and a param-value), return an ASCII string suitable for use in a HTTP header value.
+Given an ordered dictionary as input_parameters (each member having a param_name and a param_value), return an ASCII string suitable for use in a HTTP header value.

 0. Let output be an empty string.
-1. For each parameter-name with a value of param-value in input_parameters:
+1. For each parameter-name with a value of param_value in input_parameters:
    1. Append ";" to output.
-   2. Append the result of running Serializing a Key ({{ser-key}}) with param-name to output.
+   2. Append the result of running Serializing a Key ({{ser-key}}) with param_name to output.
-   4. If param-value is not null:
+   4. If param_value is not null:
       1. Append "=" to output.
-      2. Append the result of running Serializing a bare Item ({{ser-bare-item}}) with param-value to output.
+      2. Append the result of running Serializing a bare Item ({{ser-bare-item}}) with param_value to output.
 2. Return output.